 - Kiss of Life: An underwater variation where Bond uses mouth-to-mouth to save Wai Lin's life, who was just on the verge of losing consciousness due to drowning.

-- Ladykiller in Love: Downplayed with Bond as he is still afraid of commitment when it comes to romantic relationships, but he is in love Paris Carver.
+- Ladykiller in Love: Downplayed with Bond as he is still afraid of commitment when it comes to romantic relationships, but he is in love with Paris Carver.

 - Lampshade Hanging: Bond lets Carver know that starting World War III for ratings' sake is really quite insane.